-Back up log files and system configuration
+Back up log files, configurations, and custom element

-- 1. Select the Backup tab. - 2.
-Click Download Logs and follow the instructions to save the log files on your computer. - 3.
-Click Download Configuration Backup and follow the instructions to save the configuration file on your computer.
+- 1. Select the Backup tab. - Click Download logs and follow the instructions to save the log files on your computer. - Click Download backup and follow the instructions to save the backup bundle on your computer.